adambirtles/libra/README.md

 ## Known issues

-### Bit-serial shifting
+### Bit-serial right-shift

-The shift instructions do not correctly set the zero flag in the bit-serial implementation.
+The right-shift instructions do not correctly set the zero flag in the bit-serial implementation.
 A workaround for this problem is to OR the result with 0 to set the flag correctly.

 [spec]: specification.md